kevin-foreman/take-a-note/README.md

 Third party dependencies include Express.js, and UUID.
 Use npm init -y first.
 Then install express by using "npm i express."
 Install UUID by using "npm i uuid."

 ## Usage
 Follow the installation instructions above, but don't forget to use "npm init -y" from the command line prior to usage.
 This application could be used by anyone who wants to keep track of tasks using simple notes.
+Application deployed to heroku @

 ## Contributors
 None